yewstack/yew/examples/reactive-state/README.md

 The purpose of this project is to show how to effectively pass state around your application in a reactive way, without throwing away the convenience of Yew's `Agent` system.

-You can use this as a minimal template for any of your web applications.
-The base for the state system here is a `yew` Agent and the `Mutable` wrapper from `futures_signals`.
+You can use this example as a minimal template for any of your web applications.
+The base for the state system here is a Yew `Agent` and a `Mutable` wrapper from `futures_signals`.

 The flow is as follows:

-- App Component (or other higher up component) makes first connection with `Store` Agent.
+- A component in the tree establishes a connection with the `Store` Agent.
-- `Store` agent is created, instantiates `State` object with `Mutable` field(s).
+- An instance of the `Store` agent is created and the `State` object is initialized with `Mutable` field(s).
 - Store sends `StateInstance(State)` back to `App` (or other connected components on connect)
 - Component can then subscribe to any updates it cares about

-Here's an example on how to subscribe to updates on a `String` field:
+Below is an example showing how to subscribe to updates made to a `String` field.

 ```rust
 impl App {